-Michael Tomz is the William Bennett Munro Professor of Political Science at Stanford University.
+Michael Tomz is the William Bennett Munro Professor in Political Science and Chair of the Department of Political Science at Stanford University.
 He is also a Senior Fellow at the Stanford Institute for Economic Policy Research, a Senior Fellow at the Stanford Center on Global Poverty and Development, and the Landreth Family University Fellow in Undergraduate Education.

 Tomz has published in the fields of international relations, American politics, comparative politics, and statistical methods.
 He is the author of Reputation and International Cooperation: Sovereign Debt across Three Centuries and numerous articles in political science and economics journals.